ankeesler/anblog/client/docs/PostApi.md

 opts = {
   prefix: 'prefix_example', # String | A path prefix used to filter returned posts
   fields: ['fields_example'], # Array<String> | The comma-separated list of fields to be returned in the response
-  content: 'content_example' # String | A regex used to filter returned posts by their content }
+  content: 'content_example', # String | A regex used to filter returned posts by their content
+  labels: ['labels_example'] # Array<String> | A list of key=value entries that are AND'd to filter posts
+}

 begin